 Management has an open relationship with the Board whereby there are constant engagements and feedback provided as and when required.
 At a minimum, management submits quarterly reports to the Board either through the Risk and Compliance Committee and the Audit and Finance Committee.
 These reports include the risk management report (i.e. Risk Management, Corporate Governance, Anti-Money Laundering, Cyber-Security, Fraud and Forensics and Legal Risks).
-The Audit and Finance Committee submits reports on financial performance for the period, Internal Audit reports, External Audit reports and Human capital report.
+Management submits Internal Audit reports, External Audit reports, Human capital reports and financial performance reports for the period to The Audit and Finance Committee.